sigmf/SigMF/sigmf-spec.md

 1. Extensions MUST have version numbers.
 It is RECOMMENDED that extensions use [Semantic Versioning](https://semver.org/).
-1. An extension namespace MAY define new top-level SigMF Objects, key/value pairs, new files, new dataset formats, or new datatypes.
+1. An extension namespace MAY define new top-level SigMF Objects, key/value pairs, new files, new Dataset formats, or new datatypes.
 1. New key/value pairs defined by an extension namespace MUST be defined in the context of a specific SigMF top-level object - i.e., `global`, `captures`, `annotations`, or a new user-defined object.